zhijianli9999/16bproject/README.md

+#### Questions for pre-submission
+- What would be a good medium to present the results/predictions?
+I originally wanted to build a web app but now I think the only user interaction would be to explore the geographical visualizations, so maybe a blog post would suffice?
+- What else should I include?
+More exploratory data analysis?
+Better ways to visualize the time trends?

+## Project Dry Wells
 The `code` folder contains:
+- `visualize.ipynb`, which includes the results and serves as the project report (the geographical visualizations are not included for now and are in the `output` folder).
-- `clean.py`, which cleans the data in the `data` folder
+- `clean.py`, which cleans the data in the `data` folder and outputs them to the `cleaned` folder.
-- `predict.py`, which runs the prediction models
+- `predict.py`, which runs the prediction models.
-- `visualize.ipynb`, which includes the results and serves as the project report

-The `cleaned` and `data` folders contain data.
+The `data` folder contains the raw data files on wells, shortage reports, and station measurements downloaded from the internet.

+The `cleaned` folder contains cleaned datasets for the model.

-The `output` folder contains the visualizations in HTML files which I need to include in the blog post.
+The `output` folder contains the visualizations in HTML files.